-Section 5.
+"27-14-5.
 DOCUMENTARY MATERIAL IN POSSESSION OF STATE AGENCY.--

-A. The department shall have access to all documentary materials of persons and medicaid recipients to which a state agency has access.
+A. The [department] attorney general shall have access to all documentary materials of persons and medicaid recipients to which a state agency has access.
 Documentary material provided pursuant to this subsection is provided to allow investigation of an alleged unlawful act or for use or potential use in an administrative or judicial proceeding.

-- B. Except for disclosure to any person under investigation or who is the subject of allegations made pursuant to the Medicaid False Claim Act or as ordered by a court for good cause shown, the department shall not produce for inspection or copying or otherwise disclose the contents of documentary material obtained pursuant to this section to a person other than: - (1) an authorized employee of the attorney general; - (2) an agency of this state, the United States or another state;
+- B. Except for disclosure to any person under investigation or who is the subject of allegations made pursuant to the Medicaid False [Claim] Claims Act or as ordered by a court for good cause shown, the [department] attorney general shall not produce for inspection or copying or otherwise disclose the contents of documentary material obtained pursuant to this section to a person other than: - (1) an authorized employee of the attorney neral; - (2) an agency of this state, the United States r another state;

-(3) a district attorney, city attorney or county attorney of this state;
+- a district attorney, city attorney or (3) county attorney of this state;

-- (4) the United States attorney general; or - (5) a state or federal grand jury.
+- the United States attorney general; or (4)

+- a state or federal grand jury."